GoBootcamp/book/chapters/get_setup.md

     export GOPATH=$HOME/go
     export PATH=$PATH:$GOPATH/bin

-This will allow your Go workspace to always be set and will allow allow you to call the binaries you compiled.
+This will allow your Go workspace to always be set and will allow you to call the binaries you compiled.